juliafmorgado/julia/content/posts/2023-09-28_contribute-to-cncf-oss-projects-without-coding.md

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-translated.png)

 11. **Commit your changes and push them to your forked repository.**
-First write on your terminal: `git add [path_to_your_file]` or if you just changed that file you can do `git add .` Then write: `git commit -m 'new translation for [term]'` And finally: `git push`
+First, write on your terminal: `git add [path_to_your_file]` or if you just changed that file you can do `git add .` Then write: `git commit -m 'new translation for [term]'` And finally: `git push`

-Once you have pushed your changes to your forked repository, you will see that your branch is ahead of the cncf:main branch and that you can contribute to it by opening a pull request (also know as PR).
+Once you have pushed your changes to your forked repository, you will see that your branch is ahead of the cncf:main branch and that you can contribute to it by opening a pull request (also known as PR).

 ![](https://blog-imgs-23.s3.amazonaws.com/cncf-glossary-newcommit.png)